MaheshGuptak1/OIBSIP/Task4/README.md

+The Server should now be running at http://localhost:5000/

+IMPORTANT
-The Server should now be running at http://localhost:5000/ NOte if this is not working please check the backup file in this task4 folder , i used bcrypt as a client application , but its do the same work as mentioned in the task4 ,kindly give me certificate of completion.
+NOTE:  if this is not working please check the backup file in this task4 folder , i used bcrypt as a client application , but its do the same work as mentioned in the task4 ,kindly give me certificate of completion.

 Thank you oasis for this opportunity.